CarManBelarus/ai-spotify-playlist-generator/EN/README.md

 # AI Spotify Playlist Generator

-A Google Apps Script project that uses Google's Gemini AI to automatically generate personalized Spotify playlists and create unique, AI-generated cover art for them.
+A Google Apps Script project that uses Google's Gemini AI to automatically generate personalized Spotify playlists and create unique, AI-generated cover art for them using Hugging Face.

 This script analyzes your existing music library from the Goofy library's cache, finds new track recommendations tailored to your taste, and designs a custom cover image that visually represents the playlist's mood.